 - Mandatory forbearance: The loan servicer must grant the forbearance if you are enrolled in a medical or dental internship or residency, serving in the AmeriCorps, eligible for the U.S. Department of Defense Student Loan Repayment Program, paying more than 20 percent of your income toward federal student loans each month or eligible for teacher loan forgiveness.

 The Department of Education may also implement periods of administrative forbearance, which applies to all federal student loan borrowers.
-This was the case with the coronavirus relief measures put into motion in early 2020, which halts student loan payments and interest accrual on all federal student loans through Jan.
-31, 2021.
+This is the case with the coronavirus relief measures established in early 2020, which halts student loan payments and interest accrual on all federal student loans through Sept.
+30, 2021.

 How to apply for student loan forbearance

-There is a general student loan forbearance form that can be used no matter who your loan servicer is.
+To apply for federal student loan forbearance, you should use the applicable student loan forbearance form.
+There is a form to apply for general forbearance and forms for each type of mandatory forbearance.
+These forms work for all loan servicers.
 If you’re looking to apply for student loan forbearance, it still makes sense to contact your loan servicer directly, since your servicer will be able to guide you through the forbearance process and let you know about any other repayment options that it might offer.

 Note that you should keep making your payments until your servicer confirms that you qualify for forbearance.
-If you stop, you may be considered delinquent, which may affect your forbearance application.
+If you stop, you may be considered delinquent, which can affect your forbearance application.

 What is student loan deferment?

-Another option is federal student loan deferment, which also freezes your loan payments.
-You’ll need to have a specific qualifying event for this type of relief, but it comes with more perks than forbearance.
-The time frames are longer in some cases, and interest won’t accrue on Direct Subsidized Loans, Subsidized Federal Stafford Loans, Perkins Loans and the subsidized portions of Direct Consolidation Loans and FFEL Consolidation Loans.
+Federal student loan deferment also freezes your loan payments, but it comes with more perks than forbearance.
+The time frames are longer in some cases for deferment than forbearance, and interest won’t accrue on Direct Subsidized Loans, Subsidized Federal Stafford Loans, Perkins Loans and the subsidized portions of Direct Consolidation Loans and FFEL Consolidation Loans.
 Interest will accrue on other types of federal student loans in deferment, though.

 Deferment is available if you are: